pedrosilva410/bmi-calculator/README.md

-# This is a react template you can use for most react apps
+# This is a react web app wehre you can calculate your BMI

 ## Available Scripts